csci3155/pppl-lab1/README.md

 deletes the previous compilation.

-It is often convenient to run sbt interactively
+It is most convenient to run sbt interactively

     $ sbt